-Useful lives in years 100 5 - 20
+Useful lives in years

+Dam and hydraulic constructions 100

+Other 5 - 20

 Earned rental income is recorded in profit or loss for the year within revenue.

 The carrying amount of investment property approximates fair value

 Right-of-use assets

 The Group leases various offices, equipment and vehicles.
 Contracts may contain both lease and non-lease components.
 The Group allocates the consideration in the contract to the lease and non-lease components based on their relative stand-alone prices.
 However, for leases of real estate for which the Group is a lessee, it has elected not to separate lease and non-lease components and instead accounts for these as a single lease component.